 Admission test will be conducted on the basis of the syllabus of Mathematics, Physics, Chemistry and English (Comprehension and Functional) subjects of HSC examinations of all Boards of Secondary and Higher Secondary School Certificates.
-Admission test will be conducted in Bangla and English out of 200 marks (03 hours duration).
+Admission test will be conducted in Bengali and English of 200 marks (3 hours duration).
 The distribution of marks is given below:

 Ser Subjects Marks

 a.
 Mathematics 80

 b.
 Physics 60

 c.
 Chemistry 40

-d English 20
+d.
+English 20

 Total = 200